Joel Steinberg: Murder of Lisa Steinberg

 The grave of Lisa Launders in Gate of Heaven Cemetery.

 Steinberg was under the influence of crack cocaine when he hit Lisa on the head on November 1, 1987.
 After the attack, he left the apartment for a dinner appointment with a friend.
 When he returned, he refused to help the child and instead freebased cocaine for the next several hours.
 The couple called an ambulance the next morning, with Steinberg telling authorities that Lisa had thrown up the previous evening and may have swallowed some of the vomit.
 Upon her admission to Saint Vincent's Hospital, doctors found that Lisa had bleeding to the brain, and bruising on her head and spine.
-Medical staff informed the police, who visited the Steinberg Greenwich Village apartment.
+Medical staff informed the police, who visited Steinberg's Greenwich Village apartment.

 The police found the apartment in a squalid state, with excrement and garbage strewn around, and no working lights.
-Cocaine, hashish and marijuana were found, along with $25,000 in cash and travelers checks, leading police to believe the couple had been drug dealing.
+Cocaine, hashish and marijuana were found, along with $25,000 in cash and traveler's checks, leading police to believe the couple had been dealing drugs.
 They also discovered another adopted child, 16-month-old Mitchell.
 He had been tied to his playpen and had only a mat to sleep on.
-The police brought him to St. Vincent's Hospital, who discharged him, stating he was in good health.
-He was to be placed in foster care.
+The police took him to St. Vincent's Hospital, who discharged him, stating he was in good health.
+He was later placed in foster care.

-In addition to Steinberg's deadly assault on Lisa, Nussbaum showed signs of physical abuse at Steinberg's hands.
+In addition to Steinberg's assault on Lisa, Nussbaum showed signs of physical abuse at Steinberg's hands.
 She was admitted to a prison hospital, to treat nine broken ribs, a broken nose, and gangrene on her leg.
-The gangrene was so serious that doctors considered amputating the limb.
+The gangrene was so serious doctors considered amputating the limb.

 Lisa remained in the hospital for three days before being diagnosed as brain dead.
 She died after her life support was removed.
-Her birth mother, Michelle Launders, went to court to obtain the right to bury Lisa, stating that she did not want the child to be buried by the same people who killed her.
+Her birth mother, Michelle Launders, went to court to obtain the right to bury Lisa, stating she did not want the child to be buried by the same people who killed her.
 The judge ruled in her favor, due to Lisa never having been legally adopted.
-She was buried on London Island with over 1,000 people attending the funeral.
+She was buried on Long Island with over 1,000 people attending the funeral.